Say hello to my little friend!

 Similarly, these are the three things to always keep in mind when you’re using EQ.
 Know when to cut, filter and boost and EQ’ing will be easy for you.

-For a great guide on knowing when to use each of these thugs….I mean things, check out Understanding EQ.
+For a great guide on knowing when to use each of these thugs….I mean things, check out my free course on EQ.

 Image by: julianrod